Huali2022/Huali2022.github.io/research.md

 title: Research
 ---

-My present research focuses on addressing error-in-variable issues with complex structured data.
+My present research focuses on addressing error-in-variable issues with complex structured data and related problems.
 Specifically, I'm interested in the following topics:

-- errors-in-variables issue,
+- measurement error analysis,
 - model misspecification,
 - high-dimensional data analysis,
 - compositional data analysis.

+If you are interested in my research, please feel free to email me and we can discuss further.

 ## Publications ##